antrea-io/antrea/docs/configuration.md

   # Path of the kubeconfig file that is used to configure access to a K8s cluster.
   # If not specified, InClusterConfig will be used, which handles API host discovery and authentication automatically.
   #kubeconfig: <PATH_TO_KUBE_CONF>

+# The port for the antrea-controller APIServer to serve on.
+#apiPort: 10349
 ```

 ## CNI configuration